Skip to content

 }

-All buff types share these properties:
+All buff types share these fields:

 PropertyTypeDefaultDescription

-idStringRequiredUnique identifier for the buff
+idStringRequiredUnique identifier

-typeStringRequiredBuff type: attribute, potion, script, shiny_chance
+typeStringRequiredattribute, potion, script, or shiny_chance

-nameStringnullDisplay name shown to player
+nameStringnullDisplay name shown to the player

-descriptionStringnullDescription shown to player
+descriptionStringnullDescription shown to the player

 is_debuffBooleanfalseWhether this is a negative effect

-hiddenBooleanfalseWhether to hide from player UI
+hiddenBooleanfalseWhether to hide from the player’s UI

 {